 For years, Betty Miles remained an enigma to western film historians.
 Buck Rainey, in his book Sweethearts of the Sage (McFarland, 1992), made this statement: "The author has found no biographical data on her.
 Apparently she found better things to do than eat dust on the Monogram Ranch for low pay, little fame, and meager prospects for advancement to greater things."

 Betty was born to George Henry T. and Harriet Henninger of Santa Monica, California on January 11, 1910.
 She was christened Elizabeth Harriet.
 From Monogram press books, it was mentioned that Betty learned to ride at the age of two and her father was a cattleman.

 Nothing else is known about Betty until the Fall of 1927 when she enrolled at the University of Southern California (Los Angeles).
 Betty was quite active in college activities.
 She was a member of the debate team, becoming first the manager and in her senior year, the team captain.
-Other activities included being a member of the Alpha Delta Pi Sorority, Touchstone Drama Shop, El Rodeo (the college yearbook) staff, Daily Trojan staff, Press club and she was the chairwoman of the Junior Prom Committee.
-By Betty's senior year, she was considered the most experienced debater of the Debate Squad.
+Other activities included being a member of the Alpha Delta Pi Sorority, Touchstone Drama Shop, El Rodeo (the college yearbook) staff, Daily Trojan staff, Press club, and chairwoman of the Junior Prom Committee.
+By Betty's senior year, she was considered the most experienced debater on the Debate Squad.
 Betty proved her worth in extemporaneous Speaking by winning three cups, one of which was the Bowen trophy and second the Phi Gamma Delta cup.